niplav/site/language.md

 as always, [drives the idea to its logical conclusion](https://developers.urbit.org/reference/hoon/stdlib/4h).

-Let me propose some names:
+Let me propose some names, with the goal of selecting the most common name for the character that is only one syllable long:

 * \* star (splat)
 * ? what